The Complexity of Simultaneous Geometric Graph Embedding: Concluding remarks

+We gave an alternative proof for the $\ER$-hardness of $k$-SGE and we showed that a $k$-SGE may sometimes need a grid of size $2^{2^{\Omega(n)}}$.
+Our hardness proof relies on choosing $k=\Omega(n^\epsilon)$, and it is not clear how to weaken this requirement.
+The complexity of the cases $k=O(\log n)$ and in particular $k=2$ are still open, including whether these problems are in NP.

-This work was initiated during a visit of the second author in Brussels, supported by the EUROCORES programme EUROGIGA, CRP ComPoSe.
+\paragraph{Acknowledgments.} This work was initiated during a visit of the second author in Brussels, supported by the EUROCORES programme EUROGIGA, CRP ComPoSe.
 The authors gratefully acknowledge discussions with Stefan Langerman, who gave insightful comments on preliminary versions of the results.
+The authors would like to thank Marcus Schaefer for pointing out the relevance of~\cite{kyncl2011simple} and the anonymous reviewers for their helpful suggestions.